r-lib/testthat/revdep/cran.md

 ## revdepcheck results

-We checked 4350 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 4924 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 25 new problems
+ * We saw 23 new problems
- * We failed to check 39 packages
+ * We failed to check 53 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

+* bigstatsr
+  checking tests ...
+ERROR

 * coil
   checking tests ...
 ERROR